 Parking and Entrance for Visiting:

 You may park in Lot #2 (by the Main Entrance and Emergency).
+The D entrance is for patients seeking outpatient consultation and treatments.
 See parking rates and options for longer term parking